New Romantic: Terminology

+Rejection

+Adam Ant always denied being a New Romantic, and reiterated this in 2001 and again in 2012.
 The band Japan also denied any connection with the New Romantic movement, having adopted an androgynous look incorporating make-up ever since their inception in the mid-1970s at the tail-end of the glam rock era (and were then heavily influenced by glam-punk band New York Dolls), some years before the New Romantic movement began.
 In an October 1981 interview, vocalist David Sylvian commented, "There's a period going past at the moment that may make us look as though we're in fashion."
 In another interview, he stated "I don't like to be associated with them (New Romantics).
 The attitudes are so very different."
 Of Japan's fashion sense, Sylvian said, "For them (New Romantics), fancy dress is a costume.
 But ours is a way of life.
 We look and dress this way every day."

 Similarly, the electronic duo Soft Cell also denied any connection to the New Romantic scene.
 In an interview published in January 1984, keyboardist Dave Ball reflected back on their first year of success (1981) and stated, "At this time we were linked to the whole New Romantics thing, but we were never a part of that.
 It was just a trendy London club thing with Steve Strange."

-Orchestral Manoeuvres in the Dark (OMD) frontman Andy McCluskey ridiculed the movement in a 2010 interview, saying, "Completely separate from electronic music or the future there was all the fucking Southern New Romantic bollocks.
+OMD frontman Andy McCluskey ridiculed the movement in a 2010 interview, saying, "Completely separate from electronic music or the future there was all the fucking Southern New Romantic bollocks.
 I mean, if we were ever called New Romantics there'd be a fight...
 'Am I wearing a kilt?
 Am I wearing enough eyeliner?
 Is my shirt frilly enough?'
 Oh, fuck off!"
 OMD have nevertheless been categorised as New Romantics; a designation that keyboardist Paul Humphreys likens to "calling a Scotsman 'English'."